 pokerfuse online poker news

 Established in 2015, Triton Poker is a series of upscale events with high buy-ins taking place all over the world.
-Envisioned by Paul Phua and Richard Yong, rich businessmen and passionate poker players, Triton Poker aims to deliver an upscale experience for elite poker players in every way.
+Envisioned by Paul Phua and Richard Yong, wealthy businessmen and passionate poker players, Triton Poker aims to deliver an upscale experience for elite poker players in every way.

 The very first Triton event took place in 2016 in the Philippines.
 From there, the series continued to grow, and today it features several events taking place every year at destinations like Jeju (South Korea), Macau, Montenegro, Monaco, Madrid, Cyprus, and more.